Kosilek v. O’Brien (formerly Spencer)

 (Note: the petition for cert was filed as Kosilek v.
 O’Brien, Commissioner of the Massachusetts Department of Correction)

 Update, December 16, 2014 – The full First Circuit Court of Appeals reversed the earlier ruling that the Commonwealth of Massachusetts must provide Michelle Kosilek, an incarcerated transgender woman, medically-necessary gender reassignment surgery.
 Read GLAD’s statement.

 Update, March 2014 – GLAD submitted a brief to the First Circuit Court of Appeals for the rehearing en banc.

-Update, February 2014 - The Commonwealth's request for rehearing en banc was granted by the Court.
+Update, February 2014 – The Commonwealth’s request for rehearing en banc was granted by the Court granted by the Court.
 Oral argument is set for May 8.

 January 17, 2014 – GLAD welcomed the First Circuit Court of Appeals ruling that the Commonwealth cannot deny Michelle Kosilek, an incarcerated transgender woman, gender reassignment surgery to treat her severe gender identity disorder.
 Read GLAD’s full statement on the ruling and see Kosilek v.
 Spencer: Questions and Answers.

 The case was argued before the Court of Appeals for the First Circuit on April 2, 2013, after the Commonwealth appealed Wolf’s ruling.
 Joseph L. Sulman and David Brody of the Law Office of Joseph L. Sulman are representing Kosilek.